South Holland Abortion Pills Procedure Up To 23.3 Weeks Abortions in South Holland, IL

 You will also take a pregnancy test at home about five weeks later.
 We will give you a test to take home with you at your first visit when we give you the medications.
 If the test is negative, no more follow up is needed.
 If your pregnancy test is positive five weeks after the abortion you may still be pregnant, your hormone levels may be going down slowly, or you may be pregnant again.
 Call us immediately if this happens so we can schedule you for an office visit and more treatment if needed.

 If you are still pregnant after you take the abortion pill, you have two options usually.
-You can take more medicine if you are still less than 11.0 weeks pregnant or have an in-office abortion procedure as long as you are less than 24.0 weeks pregnant.
+You can take more medicine sometimes or have an in-office abortion procedure at FPA as long as you are less than 24.0 weeks pregnant.

 Occasionally, only some of the pregnancy tissue will pass.
 If this happens you could have heavy bleeding, develop an infection, or both.
 An in-office suction procedure (D&C), more medications, more tests or treatments could help to prevent these complications.